niinavi/Jarjestelmaprojekti/documents/final_report.md

 <a name="elk-stack"></a>
 # ELK-Stack

 We installed ELK-Stack using following components and versions.
-We use ufw firewall which is default in Ubuntu.
+We used ufw firewall which is default in Ubuntu.

 Ubuntu 18.04.1 LTS
 Elasticsearch: version '6.6.0'